p4lang/gsoc/blog/content/posts/2026-08-12-p4-spectec/index.md

 `loadContext` that pairs each callable with its body and records the entry-point parser and control for the NanoSwitch architecture.

-**Dynamic semantics.** The dynamic semantics defines what it means for a Nano-P4 program to _run_.
+**Dynamic semantics:** The dynamic semantics defines what it means for a Nano-P4 program to _run_.
 The `8.xx-eval-*.watsup` files define evaluation relations, following the same structure as the static semantics.
 Each file covers a syntactic category and contains inference rules that describe how they are